wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 title: Monitor and Scale Kubernetes with Wavefront
 keywords: containers, kubernetes
 tags: [containers]
-sidebar: doc_sidebarwavefront
+sidebar: doc_sidebar
-published: false
 permalink: wavefront_kubernetes.html
 summary: Monitor Kubernetes infrastructure and applications.
 Scale the Kubernetes deployment based on Wavefront metrics.
 ---
-Wavefront Kubernetes Collector lets you *monitor* your Kubernetes environment at the infrastructure level and at the applications level.
+*Monitor* your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Kubernetes Collector.

-* Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards.
+* Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards -- and create alerts from those dashboards.
 * Automatically get metrics from many applications that support Telegraf.
 * Integrate with other applications that support Telegraf.
 * Automatically get metrics from Prometheus scraping.

-Wavefront Horizontal Pod Autoscaler Adapter lets you *scale* your Kubernetes environment based on any metrics that are collected and available in Wavefront.
+*Scale* your Kubernetes environment based on any metrics that are available in Wavefront with the Wavefront Horizontal Pod Autoscaler Adapter.

 In the following video, Pierre Tessier explains how this works.